oyurdakul/isgtna23/README.md

-# The online companion to the paper "" submitted to the ISGT #
+# The online companion to the paper "Predictive Prescription of Unit Commitment Decisions Under Net Load Uncertainty" submitted to the IEEE PES ISGT NA 2023 #

 This repository contains
 1. the dataset used in the simulation studies